litebird/litebird_sim/docs/source/scanning.rst

-To be sure to include an additional quaternion *after* the last sample, like in the figure above, the framework provides the static method :meth:`.ScanningStrategy.optimal_num_of_quaternions`, which computes how many quaternions need to be calculated to cover some time span with a given interval between quaternions.
-For instance, if our simulation lasts 100 s and we want one quaternion every minute, then the expected number of quaternions to be computed is 3: one at :math:`t = 0`, one at :math:`t = 60\,\mathrm{s}`, and one at :math:`t = 120\,\mathrm{s}`, so that the latter two can be interpolated for the samples in the range :math:`60\,\mathrm{s} \leq t \leq 100\,\mathrm{s}`.
+To be sure to include an additional quaternion *after* the last sample, like in the figure above, the framework provides the static method :meth:`.ScanningStrategy.optimal_num_of_quaternions`, which computes how many quaternions are needed to cover some period with a given interval between quaternions.
+For instance, if our simulation lasts 100 s and we want one quaternion every minute, then the number of quaternions needed is 3: one at :math:`t = 0`, one at :math:`t = 60\,\mathrm{s}`, and one at :math:`t = 120\,\mathrm{s}`, so that the latter two can be interpolated for the samples in the range :math:`60\,\mathrm{s} \leq t \leq 100\,\mathrm{s}`.
 Here is how the function works:

 .. testcode::